barryclark/jekyll-now/_posts/2016-6-19-Success-Stories-Who-Cares.md

 You think that no one cares about a loser who fails?
 If you think so, you will not achieve success ever.

-### If you think, that failing is for losers, forget about you and go to the nearby bridge and feel 9.80665 m/s2.
+### If you think, that failing is for losers, forget about yourself and go to the nearby bridge and feel 9.80665 m/s2.

 Believe me, many people need to know how is about to fail, **why people fail and how to avoid that**, share it and be happy when you fail.